 ARPC’s reinsurance scheme was established after discussions with key industry stakeholders, including insurance and reinsurance companies, banks, representatives of property owners, industry associations, insurance brokers and actuaries.
-Through the scheme, insurance companies can choose to reinsure the risk of claims for eligible terrorism losses by paying premiums to ARPC.
-Consequently, holders of eligible insurance contracts will be covered in the event of a declared terrorist incident (DTI), with insurers required to meet these claims in accordance with the other terms and conditions of individual policies.
-Claims against the scheme are met once an individual insurance company’s risk retention is exhausted.
+Through the scheme, insurance companies can choose to reinsure the risk of claims for eligible terrorism losses by entering a treaty Agreement with ARPC and paying premiums to ARPC.
+Risks eligible for Terrorism cover are defined in Terrorism Insurance Act.
+The policy holders of eligible insurance contracts will be covered for eligible terrorism losses in the event of a declared terrorist incident (DTI), with insurers required to meet these claims in accordance with the other terms and conditions of individual policies.
+Claims against the scheme are met once an individual insurance company’s retention is exhausted.
 ARPC’s pool of retained earnings will meet claims until the agreed retrocession deductible is reached.
-At this point claims are funded by the retrocession program, of which ARPC is a participant through co-reinsurance.
+At this point, claims are funded by the retrocession program.
 Once retrocession is exhausted, claims will continue to be met by the Commonwealth guarantee.
-The total value of the scheme is over $13 billion.
+The total value of the scheme is over $14 billion.

 If the responsible Minister considers that the amount paid or payable under the Commonwealth guarantee will exceed $10 billion, the Minister must also announce a reduction percentage.
 This will have the effect of limiting the level of cover, by reducing the amount payable by the insurer to the policy holder.